How to Implement QA/QC Checklists in Digital Takeoff Reviews

 1. Step-by-step tasks that need to be completed (e.g., verify material quantities, check scope alignment).

-2. Standards or criteria to compare results against (e.g., required building codes, drawing specifications).
+2. Standards or criteria to compare results against different parameters (e.g., required building codes, drawing specifications).

 3. Fields to mark completion and record observations or issues.